turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 ### Fund your account

 Fund your account using the the faucet link https://faucet.avax-test.network/ and pasting your Fuji's C-Chain address in the input field.
 You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
+Here `nAVAX` refers to nano AVAX, which is one-billionth of an AVAX token.
+Minimum AVAX required for deployment, will vary from contract to contract, depending upon what variables and data structures our contract is using.
 Though faucet will give you enough `AVAX` to deploy and transact mulptiple times on Avalanche's Fuji network.

 ## Run Migrations